 You may have to make a written report each day on the condition of the vehicle(s) you drove.
 Report anything affecting safety or possibly leading to mechanical breakdown.
-After-trip Inspection and Report

 The vehicle inspection report tells the motor carrier about problems that may need fixing.
 Keep a copy of your report in the vehicle for one day.
 That way, the next driver can learn about any problems you have found.